MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-with-queues.md

    > ![Pick a work item.](media/pick-work-item-csh.png "Pick a work item")

 7. Optionally, select **No** to change it to **Yes** if you want item from the queue.
 8. Select **Pick**.
 The item is assigned to you and removed from the queue if you had selected yes in the previous step.
-Also, the following updates happen:
+Also, the following updates happen if the item is in the Advanced queue and is tracked through Unified Routing:
    - The **Worked By** attribute of the queue item will be updated with your user ID.
 The unified routing system takes this as an indicator of work assignment.
    - Your capacity will be updated.
 If the work item indicated capacity consumed in units, the corresponding units will be reduced from your total available capacity.
 If capacity profile is configured for the work item, the available units of capacity in that profile for you will be deducted by one.
    - Assignment rules, presence, or capacity constraints are not evaluated during a manual pick.
 For example, even if you don't have enough capacity available as requested by the work item, you will still be able to pick the work item and start working on it.
 This ability to manually override pre-configured capacity is to ensure that agents are able to pick up work beyond their normal capacity during contingencies.
 More information: [Capacity profiles](capacity-profiles.md)